 We strongly recommend every family in Hong Kong to invest in a high quality water filtration system such as Doulton and Jupiter Orion Ionizer.
 They are proven to remove up to 99% of chlorine, fluoride, arsenic and yes, lead.

 Our bodies are designed to digest and process real whole foods like fruits, vegetables, unprocessed meat, fish and chicken, dairy, and nuts.
 Choose foods high in vitamins, minerals and antioxidants, and those that are organic or free-range for higher levels of nutritional content, to avoid pesticides, and to support the planet.

 Although organic produce grown in Hong Kong is becoming more available and affordable there are times when a cheaper alternative is needed.
-The Environmental Working Group’s (EWG) annual Shoppers Guide to Pesticides in Produce, and Clean Fifteen list non-organic produce with the lowest pesticide levels.
+EWG's annual Shoppers Guide to Pesticides in Produce, and Clean Fifteen list non-organic produce with the lowest pesticide levels.
 You can download the guide here: www.ewg.org/foodnews/

 Fighting off free radical damage with antioxidants in the form of vitamins C and E, polyphenols and anthocyanins.
 Fruits and vegetables are a major source of essential vitamins and minerals and foods particularly rich in antioxidants include: broccoli, garlic, green tea, berries, kiwifruit, sweet potatoes and papaya.
 We recommend that you eat more organic produce.
 On average, organic produce gives you 80% more antioxidants than conventionally grown foods.